becketalservices/beas-cnx-cloud/docs/Azure/chapter4.md

 IBM provides a script to upload all necessary images to your registry.
 Unfortunately it requires that you type in you username and password for the registry.
 Assuming that your account you are working with Azure Cli, has the rights to upload images to the registry, you can modify the script to ignore the username password and just upload the images using your implicit credentials.

-The IBM instructions are found here: <https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_push_docker_images.html>
+The IBM instructions are found on page [Pushing Docker images to the Docker registry](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_push_docker_images.html).

 Modify the -st parameter to your needs.
 When you omit this parameter, all images are uploaded. <br>As we just remove the `docker login` command from the script, the username and password parameters are still mandatory but irrelevant.